eizengan/epic-explorer/README.md

  * To add your API key run `echo "REACT_APP_API_KEY=[YOUR KEY]" > .env.local` (or equivalent)

 Testing and running:
- * To run all included tests run '_npm test_'
+ * To run all included tests run `npm test`
- * To start a dev server and begin debugging run '_npm start_'
+ * To start a dev server and begin debugging run `npm start`